 1. Use mobile wallets for loyalty card management

 The possibility to manage loyalty programs directly from a digital wallet is a great feature that can significantly simplify user experience and increase loyalty even more.
-Capital One has become one of the first banks that have started incorporating this innovation in its system, managing customer loyalty programs through a mobile wallet.
+Capital One has become one of the first banks that have started incorporating this innovation in its system.

 2. Personalize digital banking experience